bournecreative/BEM-SASS/README.md

-# BoilerPlate CSS Rules using BEM and SASS
+# Grid System

-Experiementing with Sass generating functonal css rules.
+Experiementing with Sass and BEM to generate functonal css rules.

+## Details

 When looking at the SCSS files, there is very little SCSS in comparison to the generated CSS file.
-This demonstrates how we can begin to build out standard CSS rule sets from style guides.
+This demonstrates how we can begin to build out foundational rules sets that can help maintain goverence of branding style guides.

-## Details

-I will continue to build on this.
-Just usign SASS variables, loops and maps, a lot can be acomplished.
-And its pretty straightforward and maintainable once put into action.

-So far..

-- Stand font classes created based on fictional font rules
-- Standard color classes created based on fictional color palette
+The main purpose of this exercise is to focus on making use of functionaility provided by Sass's features like maps, loops and variables.